As familiar as using HubSpot CRM as an outbound sales tool may be, how do you know if it’s actually serving your sales development needs?

 For sales development teams, a multi-channel cadence option is crucial for focusing their efforts on the rigorous outreach necessary to get in touch with a lead.

-Determining which forms of communication are best for certain ICPs – whether cold calling, emailing, or LinkedIn – is crucial.
+Determining which forms of communication are best for certain ICPs and decision-makers – whether cold calling, emailing, or LinkedIn – is crucial.
 This also allows you to continuously optimize your outbound sales approaches.

 Though HubSpot does allow for dependability, it’s also not possible to pause and restart overall sequences.